neondatabase/website/content/docs/introduction/autoscaling.md

 enableTableOfContents: true
 ---

-Neon's Autoscaling feature dynamically adjusts the allocation of vCPU and RAM for a Neon compute instance in response to the current load, eliminating the need for manual intervention.
+A Beta version of Neon's Autoscaling feature is now available for [paid plan](https://neon.tech/docs/introduction/billing#neon-plans) users in selected regions.
+The Autoscaling feature dynamically adjusts the allocation of vCPU and RAM for a Neon compute endpoint in response to the current load, eliminating the need for manual intervention.

 ## Benefits of Autoscaling